OpenWater Group

 Do not reproduce, copy, distribute, or share any OpenWater content, materials, programming, curriculum, or resources outside of the community without prior written permission from OpenWater Group.

 Do not use OpenWater’s name, logo, trademarks, or brand elements in any manner without prior written approval from OpenWater Group.
-This includes using OpenWater’s brand on your website, social media, marketing materials, or any public-facing content.

 Do not represent or imply that OpenWater Group endorses you, your business, your products, or your services unless you have received explicit written authorization to do so.